Isa Hoes: Biography

 She frequently dubs characters in anime, cartoons, and movies.
 Recently, she has become the voice of Heather from Total Drama in the Dutch version of the series.

 Personal life

 Isa Hoes was married to the actor Antonie Kamerling.
-Hoes and Kamerling met on set of the soap opera Goede Tijden, Slechte Tijden.
+Hoes and Kamerling met on set of the soap opera Goede tijden, slechte tijden.
 The couple later got married on 26 June 1997 in Venice, Italy.
 The couple had two children named Merlijn and Vlinder.
 On 6 October 2010, Kamerling ended his life.
+The film Toen ik je zag is based on their relationship and the events and circumstances leading up to Kamerling's suicide.